OpenEvalProject/evals/manuscripts/elife-73827/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05csn2x06 Department of Axonal Signaling, Netherlands Institute for Neuroscience (NIN), Royal Netherlands Academy of Arts and Sciences (KNAW) Amsterdam Netherlands
+1. Department of Axonal Signaling, Netherlands Institute for Neuroscience (NIN), Royal Netherlands Academy of Arts and Sciences (KNAW) Amsterdam Netherlands ([ROR:05csn2x06](https://ror.org/05csn2x06))
-2. https://ror.org/018906e22 Department of Psychiatry, Erasmus Medical Centre Rotterdam Netherlands
+2. Department of Psychiatry, Erasmus Medical Centre Rotterdam Netherlands ([ROR:018906e22](https://ror.org/018906e22))
-3. https://ror.org/04pp8hn57 Cell Biology, Neurobiology and Biophysics, Department of Biology, Faculty of Science, Utrecht University Utrecht Netherlands
+3. Cell Biology, Neurobiology and Biophysics, Department of Biology, Faculty of Science, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))

 † Corresponding author

 ## Abstract

-Parvalbumin-positive (PV + ) γ-aminobutyric acid (GABA) interneurons are critically involved in producing rapid network oscillations and cortical microcircuit computations, but the significance of PV + axon myelination to the temporal features of inhibition remains elusive.
-Here, using toxic and genetic mouse models of demyelination and dysmyelination, respectively, we find that loss of compact myelin reduces PV + interneuron presynaptic terminals and increases failures, and the weak phasic inhibition of pyramidal neurons abolishes optogenetically driven gamma oscillations in vivo.
+Parvalbumin-positive (PV+) γ-aminobutyric acid (GABA) interneurons are critically involved in producing rapid network oscillations and cortical microcircuit computations, but the significance of PV+ axon myelination to the temporal features of inhibition remains elusive.
+Here, using toxic and genetic mouse models of demyelination and dysmyelination, respectively, we find that loss of compact myelin reduces PV+ interneuron presynaptic terminals and increases failures, and the weak phasic inhibition of pyramidal neurons abolishes optogenetically driven gamma oscillations in vivo.
 Strikingly, during behaviors of quiet wakefulness selectively theta rhythms are amplified and accompanied by highly synchronized interictal epileptic discharges.
-In support of a causal role of impaired PV-mediated inhibition, optogenetic activation of myelin-deficient PV + interneurons attenuated the power of slow theta rhythms and limited interictal spike occurrence.
+In support of a causal role of impaired PV-mediated inhibition, optogenetic activation of myelin-deficient PV+ interneurons attenuated the power of slow theta rhythms and limited interictal spike occurrence.
 Thus, myelination of PV axons is required to consolidate fast inhibition of pyramidal neurons and enable behavioral state-dependent modulation of local circuit synchronization.

 ## Introduction